BentleyJOakes/ATL2DSLTrans/README.md

 # ATL2DSLTrans

-Projects with implementation of part of the papers [1,2].
-This is a prototype to transform the declarative part of ATL rules to DSLTrans
+Project to automate the conversion of the ATL Zoo from ATL to DSLTrans.
+Note that we convert the the declarative part of ATL rules to DSLTrans.
+For further information, see [1,2].

+ Note that not all examples may be successfully transformed at this time.

 Usage:
+In the convertor folder, 'python zoo_to_dsltrans.py'.
+This will download, extract, and attempt to automate the following steps.

 Step 1:
-Convert .atl files to .xmi by running ATL2Model Requires installation of EMFTVM
+Convert .atl files to .xmi by running the ATL2Model launch configurations Requires installation of EMFTVM in Eclipse

 Step 2:
 Run ruleTypeExtraction to obtain *Types.xmi file

 Step 3:
-Run ATL2DSLTrans with above files to obtain the .dsltrans file
+Run ATL2DSLTrans project with above files to obtain the .dsltrans file

 Step 4:
 Examine the produced .dsltrans file with the DSLTrans editor in Eclipse (https://github.com/githubbrunob/DSLTransGIT/raw/master/UpdateSiteDSLTrans/site.xml)